DiscoBiscuit99/yaksay/README.md

 [![GitHub version](https://img.shields.io/crates/v/yaksay?color=green&style=for-the-badge)](https://crates.io/crates/yaksay)

+(Small project to learn a bit of Rust.)

 To install the program, run `cargo install yaksay` in your terminal.
 If you haven't changed your cargo install directory, it will be installed to the `.cargo/bin/` folder.

 ![Yaksay default preview](yaksay-preview-default.png)